WeiWeic6222848/adobe-1/readme.md

 - In the common editing state, the candidate wouldn't be able to see the contract, they can only see it after the company user decided to send copies.

-- If a contract is initialized with one candidate
+- If a contract is initialized with one candidate, the send copy option will be skipped, the candidate will be able to view the editing process from the beginning

-- each pdf will have a view content button, student will have a edit, submit and delete for draft pdf and professor have approve and reject for submitted pdf.
+- seamless annotation update and pdf update is implemented

+- tag is not implemented as the copilot said it is ok

+- candidate and company can approve, sign, dissaprove contract after finalization

+- annotations are removed after finalization

-- pdf editing is not implemented due to time restriction.
+- cancel is not implemented as it is not mentioned anywhere in the forum nor requirement

-- When a user try to submit/approve/reject, the program will upload and create agreement for user to sign, after the agreement is signed the website will update.

-- Professor can give reason when approving/rejecting.
+- when signing, user is going to be taken to a new tab to sign.

+- there can only be one person signing one document at the same time.

+- a minimum responsible interface is implemented

+##HIGHLIGHTS
+- for both login and index page, the lighthouse score is above 90 consistently

+- seamless annotation and pdf refreshing with configurable interval

+- signed document can be viewed directly

+- signed document will keep it's signature even if the other party disapproves and approves several times, as required

 **PDF TOOL USAGE:**
 - PDF tool is used to transform static html to pdf.